apis-json/apis-json-website/_posts/2024-07-07-considering-some-new-apis-json-types.md

 ---
 layout: post
-title: 'Potentialy Adding New APIs.json Types'
+title: 'Considering Some New APIs.json Types'
 image: https://apisjson.org/images/types.png
 ---
 I am evaluating all of the enums for APIs.json before I plan for the next version.
 One of the enumerators that haven’t been updated in a while, but has some interesting changes on the table is the type property.
 To date the APIs.json type property has the following three values.